 "Parents who are effective limit setters also limit themselves.
 They have limits on how they react to unwanted behaviors—and what they will react to at all."

 In addition to giving effective consequences, in The Total Transformation, James Lehman says that you need to play three main roles as a parent: the Trainer/Coach, the Problem Solver, and the Limit Setter.
 In the first part of this series on Empowering Parents, I explained how the Trainer/Coach role works.
 Today I’m going to tell you how to take on the all-important Problem Solver role and the powerful Limit Setter role.
 Understand that these three roles work together and often overlap, but don’t let this intimidate you—they absolutely can be learned and practiced until they come to you naturally.
-On the Parental Support Line, I work with parents every day to teach them how to use all three to become more effective and help change their children’s behavior.
+On the 1-on-1 Coaching, I work with parents every day to teach them how to use all three to become more effective and help change their children’s behavior.

 The Problem Solver Role